 -Lower the weight by performing the eccentric phase of an RDL

-If you consistently do these steps when you are doing trap bar deadlifts you will reward your body with bigger and stronger legs plus a healthier, pain-free lower back.
+If you consistently do these steps when you are doing trap bar deadlifts you will reward your body with bigger and stronger legs.
+The most valuable reward will be a healthier and pain-free lower back.

 Don’t jack up your back or prematurely ruin your lifting career with horrendous form while doing deadlifts.
 I’ve seen that movie and I do not like it one bit.